-- From September 2019, Ofsted's inspections of early years, schools and post 16 provision will be carried out under: Ofsted's Education Framework. - School will be aware of the new inspection guidance and the requirements from Ofsted.
-Inspectors will always report on whether or not arrangements for safeguarding children and learners are effective. - The Independent Schools Inspectorate (ISI) is approved to inspect certain independent schools, and will also report on safeguarding procedures.
-ISI has a published framework which informs how they inspect at Independent Schools Inspectorate.
+- from September 2019, Ofsted's inspections of early years, schools and post 16 provision will be carried out under Ofsted's Education Framework. - Bramingham Primary School will be aware of the new inspection guidance and the requirements from Ofsted.
+Inspectors will always report on whether or not arrangements for safeguarding children and learners are effective - the Independent Schools Inspectorate (ISI) is approved to inspect certain independent schools, and will also report on safeguarding s.
+ISI has a published framework which informs how they inspect at Independent Schools Inspectorate